india travel fears

 Local Guides Who Are With You Every Step of The Way

 Each trip has a local guide who will help you through all of the difficult logistics of India and answer any questions you have about the culture.
 They are with you the entire time and act as your lifeline.
-In addition to normal guide stuff, Mohsin spent a lot of time explaining things to us about the culture.
+In addition to normal guide stuff, Mohsin spent a lot of time explaining things about the culture to us.
 We had little ‘bus lectures’ about the caste system, marriages, religions, the role of women, and the role of cows…we could ask anything.
 Mohsin was very open and even answered personal questions about his family and work life.

 Intrepid Travel India guides

-Intrepid was also the first travel company in India to hire female guides for their multi day country trips.
+Intrepid was also the first travel company in India to hire female guides for their multi-day country trips.
 This is really unusual to see in India.
-Indian women normally stay pretty close to home and family, they aren’t really even allowed to travel on their own much – especially far from their home.
+Indian women normally stay pretty close to home and family; they aren’t really even allowed to travel on their own much – especially far from their homes.

 “As of 2016, Intrepid has hired more women tour guides in India than any of its competitors, and they’re planning to add eight more to the front lines this year.” — Article about Women Taking On a Male Dominated Travel Industry

-But Intrepid isn’t simply hiring female guides for their multi-day trips, Mohsin told us that the owner of Intrepid has a goal to have a 50/50 ratio of female/male guides on staff.
+But Intrepid isn’t simply hiring female guides for their multi-day trips.
+Mohsin told us that the owner of Intrepid has a goal of having a 50/50 ratio of female/male guides on staff.
 Once again, for India (and quite frankly even for North America) this is ground breaking stuff.

 Baksheesh Made Easy

 Baksheesh is an important part of the culture in India.
 It is the term for tips; and in India EVERYONE expects one.
 It doesn’t have to be much.
 But when you are new to a country, it’s hard to figure out what to tip and who to tip.
 I can guarantee that the North American tip rates do not apply here, so trying to figure out what to pay is a challenging process.
-At the beginning of our tour Mohsin, collected $30 each (2,000 rupees) for a ‘tip kitty’ and he tipped on our behalf taking care of everyone where it was culturally expected; hotel staff, drivers, bus helpers, toilet stops/staff, taxis, local tour guides.
+At the beginning of our tour, Mohsin collected $30 each (2,000 rupees) for a ‘tip kitty’, and he tipped on our behalf, taking care of everyone where it was culturally expected: hotel staff, drivers, bus helpers, toilet stops/staff, taxis, local tour guides.
 It made the process so much easier as I would have never even thought of tipping some of these people, nor would have I known what to give them.
 It was so nice that he just took care of it!
-And at the end of the trip, he gave us a sheet that we signed off on showing us exactly what he tipped everyone.
+At the end of the trip, he gave us a sheet that we signed off on, showing us exactly how he tipped everyone.

 Intrepid travel india